microsoft/semantic-kernel/docs/decisions/0040-optional-message-tag-insertion.md

 informed: raulr
 ---

-# Optional Message Tag Injection
+# Optional Message Tag Insertion

 ## Context and Problem Statement

-Currently it is possible to use variables and function calls to generate `<message>` tags in a prompt as shown here:
+Currently it is possible to use variables and function calls to insert `<message>` tags into a prompt as shown here:

 ```csharp
 string system_message = "<message role='system'>This is the system message</message>";